Crock Pot Turkey Breast

 - Salt

-- Prepare the crock pot – spray a large (6-quart) crock pot with cooking spray.
+Spray a large (5-6-quart) crock pot with cooking spray.
 Place the celery, onion and thyme in the bottom of the crock pot.

-- Cook the turkey and crisp the skin – cook the turkey breast on low for 6 to 7 hours, or until the internal temperature is 165 degrees F. Remove the turkey from the crock pot and let it rest for 20 minutes.
+Cook the turkey breast on low for 6 to 7 hours, or until the internal temperature is 165 degrees F. Remove the turkey from the crock pot and let it rest for 20 minutes.
 Once rested, transfer the turkey to an oven-safe baking dish and place it under the broiler until the skin turns golden and crispy.

 - Choose a skin-on, bone-in turkey breast.
 You will get a juicier and more flavorful turkey breast once it’s cooked.